 - Exploring opportunities for neighborhood-based organizations to get to know each other and exchange ideas and resources

-Our New York committee is made up of 10 to 15 staff members who volunteer for two to three years.
-Committee members come from all divisions of the foundation, including administration, investments, and grant making.
+Our New York committee is made up of 12 to 16 staff members who volunteer for two to three years.
+Committee members come from all divisions of the foundation, including operations, investments, and grantmaking.

 The committee is divided into four areas: Arts and Culture, Education,Human Services and Leadership, Advisory and Development (LeAD).

-- The Arts and Culture Subcommittee focuses on organizations devoted to the artistic and cultural life of the city.
+- Arts and Culture focuses on organizations devoted to the artistic and cultural life of the city.

-- The Education Subcommittee supports educational initiatives that provide individuals with the access and opportunity to improve their socioeconomic circumstances.
+- Education supports educational initiatives that provide individuals with the access and opportunity to improve their socioeconomic circumstances.

-- The Human Services Subcommittee funds organizations that address issues of adversity through initiatives designed to improve the overall quality of life in the community.
+- Human Services funds organizations that address issues of adversity through initiatives designed to improve the overall quality of life in the community.

 How to Apply

-If your organization is located in, or serves, the five boroughs of New York City and you would like to be considered for a grant, send a brief letter of inquiry to [email protected]foundation.org.
+If your organization is located in, or serves, the five boroughs of New York City and you would like to be considered for a grant, send a brief letter of inquiry (LOI) to [email protected].
 Please note that only letters sent to this email address will be considered for support and only those LOIs selected for further review will receive a reply/acknowledgement.